OmidHaqi/HelloWorld/readme.md

-# Hello World by Caesar Cipher Encryption
+# Hello World by Caesar Cipher

 The Caesar Cipher is one of the simplest and most widely known encryption techniques.
 It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter a fixed number of positions down the alphabet.
 The method is named after Julius Caesar, who used it in his private correspondence.